timm/silon/README.md

 In my view, aiming at simplicity and lucidity is a moral duty of all intellectuals: lack of clarity is a sin, and pretentiousness is a crime.
 --  Karl Raimund Popper

-In software, the most beautiful code, the most beautiful functions, and the most beautiful programs are sometimes not there at all.
--- Jon Bentley

-The computing scientist’s main challenge is not to get confused by the complexities of his own making.
+The (scientist)’s main challenge is not to get confused by the complexities of his (sic) own making.
 --  E. W. Dijkstra

 It is always the nearest, plainest and simplest principles that learned men comprehend last.